 Watershed Education Initiative (WEI)

-The WEI delivers high-quality, experiential watershed education programs based on local issues associated with the Truckee River watershed, the water cycle, point and non-point source pollution, invasive species, sources and impacts of erosion, water conservation and stewardship.
+- The school-based component includes two in-class lessons (three) hours of in class instruction.
+Students participate in hands-on lessons that incorporate the Truckee River watershed, point and non-point source pollution, invasive species, sources and impacts of erosion, water conservation and stewardship.

 - Students understand important science concepts related to the Truckee River watershed and can articulate how their actions affect the Truckee River watershed and local ecosystems.